UniversalDependencies/docs/_aqz/index.md

 * Nominal Reduplication: it marks pluralilty in nouns, as in pi-pi ‘feetʼ.
 It can be monosyllabic (involving the first or the second syllable of the stem) or dissyllabic.
 Reduplication is associated with the feature-value `Redup`.

+* Augmentative and diminutive: the diminutive morpheme is -tin `Dim` and the augmentative -atʃo `Augm`.
+These morphemes refer to the size of something or the expansion of an event (if it is big or not).

 VERBAL FEATURE
 * Verbs tend to combine with categories that denote aspect, modality, and voice.
 * The aspectual morphemes include the iterative `Iter`, and habitual `Hab`.
 There is also a projective aspect.